cgoxo/Pong/README.md

 # Pong
-Pong game created using pygame module of python to run this file execute in command line
+Pong game created using pygame module of python @ same path to run this file execute in command line

 ```pip3 install requirements.txt```